jgaeddert/liquid-dsp/examples/README.md

     constant modulus linear modulation scheme.
 This works surprisingly well even more amplitude-modulated signals, e.g. 'qam16'.

+ * `eqlms_cccf_block_example.c`:
+    This example tests the least mean-squares (LMS) equalizer (EQ) on a signal with an unknown modulation and carrier frequency offset.
+    Equalization is performed blind on a block of samples and the reulting constellation is output to a file for plotting.

  * `eqlms_cccf_decisiondirected_example.c`:
     Tests least mean-squares (LMS) equalizer (EQ) on a signal with a known linear modulation scheme, but unknown data.
 The equalizer is updated